-A student studying the MSc in Data Science and Artificial Intelligence is expected to be able to:
+A student who successfully completes the MSc Data Science and Artificial Intelligence is expected to be able to:

 - 1. Explain and critically assess a range of artificial intelligence techniques used in data analytics and in other related areas. - 2.
 Critically evaluate emerging data analysis technologies and assess how it can be applied to different types and amounts of data. - 3.
 Analyse in depth how artificial intelligence techniques can be applied to a range of interdisciplinary research areas. - 4.
 Compare and contrast practical and theoretical contexts in which data scientists work.